tdeck/duality/README.md

 wrote my own custom color picker.
 (Yes, I know there are a million out there, but I wanted one with a few discrete color choices.)
 The JS is pretty standard;
 don't expect it to work on your old version of IE or Mosaic or WorldWideWeb.

+This code is released under the terms of the [MIT License](http://troy.mit-license.org).